Your Mini Basket

 Anyone interested in the Move will undoubtedly have a large number of questions about the brand's first portable smart speaker:

-"How does the Move Connect to my audio player?
+"How does the Move connect to my device?
 Is it via Bluetooth?"

 "How long can the Move last between charges?"